Sushmita272004/smart-desk-FSM/README.md

 # Emotion-Aware Smart Desk Assistant (FSM-Based, Verilog)

 This project implements a **Finite State Machine (FSM)** in Verilog to control LED lighting and audio output based on user emotion inputs.
+An emotion-responsive desk controller using FSM in Verilog, simulating adaptive LED lighting and audio feedback.

 ## 🧠 Features
 - Emotion-based LED and audio control logic